 CONDITION

 ITEMS INSPECTED U M NA NI S REMARKS

 FITTINGS/CONNECTIONS (Mark all that apply)

 Cleats

 Bollards

 Chocks

 Gratings

 Ringbolts

 Platforms

 Watertight doors, hatches, portlights and manholes

 Gudgeon and pintle connections

 Bolted connections

 Attachments

 Reinforcements

-SHIP/DOCK HANDLING SYSTEMS AND EQUIPMENT (One of the below is required) 1 1 I ī (Mark all that apply)
+SHIP/DOCK HANDLING SYSTEMS AND EQUIPMENT (One of the below is required) (Mark all that apply)

 Capstans

 Winches

 Trolleys

 Translation chains and cables

 UNDERWATER INSPECTION Has there been an inspection performed within the last 5 years?
+(For Vertical lifts and Travel Lifts this includes an inspection of the underwater pier structure.)
 (Required)